 Popular attractions near Vellarimala & Vavul Mala: Olichuchattam Falls, Damodaran Kolli, and Kethan Paara

-4. Aralam Wildlife Sanctuary, Kannur – To the unspoiled forest & lush grassland
+4. Aralam Wildlife Sanctuary Kannur – To the Unspoiled Forest

 Distance from Wayanad: 63 km